 One of the best champagne cocktails I’ve ever had was the French 75 at Arnaud’s in New Orleans.
 (Read about my trip here.)
 I have long since wanted to recreate Arnaud’s French 75 and I think I’ve finally done it.
-This, my friends, is one hell of a cocktail.
+This, my friends, is a perfect French 75 recipe!

 Simple syrup is easy to make and keeps for quite a while in the fridge.
 I love it in cocktails, coffee, and lattes.
 Just boil equal parts sugar and water (example: 1 cup sugar, 1 cup water) over medium heat until the liquid is clear and all of the sugar has been dissolved.
 Remove from heat and store in a container in the fridge.